LunarVim/lunarvim.org/docs/frameworks/angular.md

 ## Configure LunarVim

-The `angularls` server is overriden by default.
+The `angularls` server is overridden by default.
 So it needs to be [manually configured](./../languages/README.md#server-override).

 ### Setup